vickydev11/EBI/content/pages/level-1-training.md

       The Level 1 Provider & Facilitator Training sets the gold standard for Ethical Breathplay education.
 By combining technical expertise, ethical grounding, and somatic awareness, this program will empower you to:
-    text: >
+    text: >+
       <div style="text-align: center">Facilitate Ethical Breathplay sessions
       safely and professionally.</div>

-      <div style="text-align: center">FOffer transformative experiences for
+      <div style="text-align: center">Offer transformative experiences for
       clients grounded in trust, integrity, and care.</div>

-      <div style="text-align: center">FStand out as an accredited practitioner
+      <div style="text-align: center">Stand out as an accredited practitioner in
-      in a growing field.</div>
+      a growing field.</div>

     actions: []
     media:
       type: ImageBlock